WELCOME HOME

 We work to provide stable, long-term housing to people experiencing homelessness.
 Our primary focus is on veterans, youth, people with disabilities, victims of domestic violence and human trafficking, and families with minor children.

-But there are still 3,452 individuals in Orange, Osceola and Seminole counties who have reported being homeless.
+But there are still another 3,610 individuals in Orange, Osceola and Seminole counties who have applied for help.
 They are sleeping in emergency shelters, in their cars, in the woods, or literally on the streets.
 Roughly a quarter of them are under age 18.
 We need more resources and more affordable housing units to address the crisis.

 With your help, we can do more.